 team, Cardiff City FC football and Cardiff Devils ice hockey.

-The party starts at 10am on Sunday morning with the starting gun at the Cardiff University Cardiff Half Marathon, but you’ll want to be in and around our Event Village outside City Hall much earlier than that.
+The party starts at 10am on Sunday morning with the starting gun at the Wizz Air Cardiff Half Marathon, but you’ll want to be in and around our Event Village outside City Hall much earlier than that.
 Soak up the race day atmosphere with 27500 other runners before heading to our iconic start line by the Cardiff Castle.

 Run the race, win a medal, wear the t-shirt.
 After taking on an unforgettable 13.1-mile tour of the city, choose to eat out in the city and make the most of the race day city atmosphere.
 Thousands will flock to nearby restaurants and bars, so be sure to make a booking in advance!
 One of the great perks of running is the free pint/drink you’ll get in one of the many Brains Brewery pubs or restaurants in return for showing your medal.
 If you prefer independent eateries, don’t miss the arcades where you’ll find plenty to cater for your shopping and eating needs!

 Once the crowds begin to clear, head to Cardiff’s most iconic landmark – the Cardiff Castle – where 2000 years of history sit in between beautiful stone walls.
 Within the castle, take a tour of the castle’s beautiful decorated rooms.